parizaamunshi/boatlifestyle/README.md

 # boatlifestyle
-recreation of boat-lifestyle.com || a codechef task
+• recreation of boat-lifestyle.com
+• for codechef-vitv